EP021: Defining Yourself is a Journey Without a Solid Destination

 “I'm much better doing that for others than I am for myself and like what it can mean to treat yourself like you're your own best friend.” - Silas

 Jessica: I want the trees.
-That's right, you moved eight months ago and then now we're in a whole different world.
+That's funny, you moved eight months ago and then now we're in a whole different world.
 That's a lot of change in like -

 Photo by Just Jessica June LLC